nickradunovic/longread-analysis/docs/INSTALL.md

     conda activate long-read_pipeline

-Every time you want to run the pipelines, you have to activate the environment.
-As a last check, see whether or not `long-read pipeline` is present in the list of conda environments, by using the command:
+To see if your environment is set up correctly, check whether or not the newly created environment `long-read pipeline` is present in the list of conda environments.
+You can view this list by using the command:

     conda env list

+If the environment `long-read pipeline` is present, then you're set.

+**Note**, that this conda environment has to be activated each time you want to run the pipelines.

-## Installation
+## Getting started

+This guide will help to get you started so that the pipelines can be used without any problems.

 * First, install `snakemake`.
 For easy installation of `snakemake`, enter the following line in the command-line: